 Defense spending went up after 2001 for a reason.
 The American public expected a response to the terrorist attacks on 9/11, and an increased defense budget was a necessary part of that response.

 It may also be helpful to consider government spending in terms of the size of the nation’s economy.
-As a percentage of U.S. gross domestic product (GDP), total national defense spending went from 3 percent of GDP in 1998, to 2.9 percent in 2001, to a high of 4.7 percent in 2010, down to an estimated 3.3 percent in 2015
+As a percentage of U.S. gross domestic product (GDP), total national defense spending went from 3 percent of GDP in 1998, to 2.9 percent in 2001, to a high of 4.7 percent in 2010, down to an estimated 3.3 percent in 2015.
+Meanwhile, spending on the rest of the federal government has grown from 14.7 percent of GDP in 2001 to 17.6 percent of GDP in 2015.

 A closer look at the numbers shows us that claims that defense spending is “out of control” and needs to be “reined in” ring hollow and stale.
 Spending decisions should be driven by reality, not rhetoric.